Biologic Drugs continued...

 What they do: Lower inflammation and help relieve pain.
 They don’t slow joint damage.

 How you take them: Many NSAIDs come as pills or tablets.
 Some need a doctor’s prescription.
-Others are sold “over the counter,” which means they don’t need a prescription.
+Others are sold “over the counter,” which means you don’t need a prescription for them.